spacl-ua/CLIC/README.md

 directories.
 The first bucket contains the target images, the second bucket contains any extra files which will be provided to the decoders.
 The third bucket will be used to store submissions.

+# 4. Create MySQL server

+Create a MySQL instance if it does not already exist:

+	gcloud sql instances create clic --database-version=MYSQL_5_7

+Change the root password:

+	gcloud sql users set-password root --instance clic --host % --password <password>

+Create a database for this year's competition:

+	gcloud sql databases create clic2020 --instance clic

-# 4. Create kubernetes cluster
+# 5. Create kubernetes cluster

 Create a cluster which will run decoders and other servers:

 	./scripts/create_cluster.sh

+If you are using a new service account, make it sure it has the necessary roles.
 To later shut down the server, run:

 	./scripts/delete_cluster.sh

+# 6. Start webserver

+Create a public storage bucket to host static content:

+	gsutil mb gs://clic2020_public
+	gsutil iam ch allUsers:objectViewer gs://clic2020_public

+Upload static files:

+	gsutil -m rsync -R django/static/ gs://clic2020_public/static